mahmoud717/telegram-bot/README.md

 Then head over to telegram, search for "@randomeratorBot" then start the bot.

-Once you start the the bot, it will give u a set of commands to excute.
+Once you start the the bot, it will give u a set of commands to execute.

 Make sure that the bot is still running in the termenal.